cweb/unicode-security-guide/page3.md

 4. After passing through the XSS filter unchanged, the input moves deeper into the application.
 5. Another API, perhaps at the data access layer, is configured to use a different character set such as windows-1252.
 6. On receiving the input, a data access layer converts the multi-byte UTF-8 text to the single-byte windows-1252 code page, forcing a best-fit conversion to the dangerous characters the original XSS filter was trying to block.
-7.The attacker’s input successfully persists to the database.
+7. The attacker’s input successfully persists to the database.

 [Shawn Steele](http://blogs.msdn.com/shawnste/archive/2006/01/19/515047.aspx) describes the security issues well on his blog, it's a highly recommended short read for the level of coverage he provides regarding Microsoft's API's: